aanandaggarwal/movie-recommender/README.md

 - **Explainability**: Provides explanations for recommended movies based on genres and user-applied tags to enhance transparency.

 ## Dataset

-This project utilizes the MovieLens dataset, which includes several files:
+This project utilizes the MovieLens dataset, which includes several files.
+If the dataset files are not already present in the `data/` folder after cloning, you can download them from the MovieLens website:

-- `ratings.csv`: User ratings for movies.
+- [ratings.csv](https://grouplens.org/datasets/movielens/latest/): User ratings for movies.
-- `movies.csv`: Movie metadata such as titles and genres.
+- [movies.csv](https://grouplens.org/datasets/movielens/latest/): Movie metadata such as titles and genres.
-- `tags.csv`: User-generated tags for movies.
+- [tags.csv](https://grouplens.org/datasets/movielens/latest/): User-generated tags for movies.
-- `links.csv`: Movie links to external databases (not used in the current version).
+- [links.csv](https://grouplens.org/datasets/movielens/latest/): Movie links to external databases (not used in the current version).

-Ensure these files are available in the `data/` folder within the project directory.
+Place these files in a folder named `data/` at the root of the project directory.

 ## Setup and Installation
 ### Prerequisites